sinkswim/DLX-Pro/README.md

 ## Implementation

-For what concerns the implementation of the DLX, i.e. synthesis and physical design, we performed five di↵erent types of possible synthesis.
+For what concerns the implementation of the DLX, i.e. synthesis and physical design, we performed five different types of possible synthesis.
 Four of them have been executed with a 65nm STM CMOS technology, whereas the last one with a 45nm one.

 ### 65nm Synthesis

 The first one is an unconstrained synthesis, with a 3ns clock period.
-We used this synthesis as a base for the others in order to compare di↵erent results.
+We used this synthesis as a base for the others in order to compare different results.

 ![Alt text](./mdimgs/syn1.png?raw=true "Example")

 Our intent was to design a low-power processor, hence the second and the third synthesis were focused on power consumption reduction.
 The second synthesis exploits the Dual Vth assignment technique, aiming at reducing the leakage power of the circuit while maintaining the same clock period (3ns).
 It is worth noting that by using this technique the leakage power has been reduced drastically with respect to the first synthesis:

 ![Alt text](./mdimgs/syn2.png?raw=true "Example")

 The third synthesis enables the insertion of clock gating elements via Design Compiler.
 The goal here was to reduce the dynamic power consumption.
 This approach yielded a negative slack, thus with a clock period of 3ns it’s not feasible to obtain a correct behavior of our system.
 Furthermore, in order to fully evaluate the benefits of this technique, post-synthesis simulation and analysis with Prime Time are necessary to correctly estimate the switching activity.

 ![Alt text](./mdimgs/syn3.png?raw=true "Example")
 ![Alt text](./mdimgs/syn32.png?raw=true "Example")

 The final synthesis is similar to the second one (dual Vth assignment) but with a higher clock period.
 A realistic clock period for a low-power embedded system would certainly be higher than 3ns in order to reduce the dynamic power.
 A reasonable clock frequency for this kind of system is 16MHz (clock period of 62.5ns).

 ![Alt text](./mdimgs/syn4.png?raw=true "Example")

 ### 45nm Synthesis

 The results of this synthesis have been used to perform the physical layout of the processor with Cadence Encounter.
 No particular optimizations were performed with this technology as our necessity was to implement the physical design.

 ![Alt text](./mdimgs/syn5.png?raw=true "Example")
 ![Alt text](./mdimgs/syn52.png?raw=true "Example")